Y Sections – Special Wireless Units 1939-1945

 ‘Very full picture obtained of enemy withdrawal on two axes one through Beni Ulid and one along the road, the latter followed by D/Fs as far as Taverna.’
 2SWG 17th January 1943*

 ‘Much increase in activity at Derna following Italian surrender.
 10,000 groups of Typex traffic cleared to hello on W/t link without difficulty.’
 2SWG 9th September 1943*

-No 3 Special Wireless Group – formed in Italy in July 1941 with a mobile section deployed to Greece in 1944.
-Information on the work of 3SWG is sketchy but er know that in January 1942 formation orders were received at Harpenden for a Mobile Section.
-They were sent Delhi and trained for the war against Japan and from 23rd to 30th November 1942 were employed on operational duties in Calcutta.
+No 3 Special Wireless Group was formed in Italy in July 1941 with a mobile section deployed to Greece in 1944.
+Information on the work of 3SWG is sketchy but we know that in January 1942 formation orders were received at Harpenden UK for a Mobile Section.
+They were sent Delhi and trained for the war against Japan.
+Fom 23rd to 30th November 1942 they were employed on operational duties in Calcutta.
 In December of that year small detachments moved to Tezpur.

-No 4 Special Wireless Group – it is believed this group existed circa 1945 in Singapore.
+No 4 Special Wireless Group is believed to have existed circa 1945 in Singapore.
 4 Wireless Group, a training organisation were based at Egham in the UK.

 A number of other Special Wireless Group were formed including A Special Wireless Group at Barrakpore India in 1942 which supervised minor units in India and Burma and C Special Wireless Group which later became 310 Indian SWS following its arrival in Rangoon.

 ‘The creation of a new trade – e.g. Radio Telephone Operator would not necessarily produce the type of man required, viz. bilingual in the language of the enemy on that particular front and of a good class of intelligence.’
 Lt Col FW Nicholls 5th March 1940*